James Tomlin

 Occupation(s), Career Details

-Head Varsity Track Coach 1977-1989 99-6-5 Nine Varsity League Championships, 5 CIF Top 5s
+Head Varsity Track Coach 1977-1989 99-6-5 Nine Varsity League Championships, 5 CIF Top 5s.
+Program grew from 53 to 125+

 Also coached football, soccer & basketball

-Taught social studies, and advanced placement us history.
+Taught advanced placement US history.
 Program grew from 22 in 1992-3 to 125 in 2006 with 90% passing rate.

 Further education, training, certification(s) since High School